Structure of Atom MCQ for NEET

 Option b – Deuterium

-The relative atomic masses of many elements are not whole numbers because
+Why are the relative atomic masses of elements often not whole numbers?

 (a) 1